iHawke/postman-basics/notes.md

 #### 💡 - Summary

+- How to add `test scripts` after an API call?
+- Tests in Postman are written in JavaScript.
+- Tests are executed ONLY after the response has arrived from the API.
-- In this second part of the course, our goal is to automate testing of the API.
+- Testing the response status code is one of the easiest tests you can write.
-- So far, we have done manual testing but we want to write API tests to avoid having to manually re-test the API
+- Can a script checks for us the things we would check manually as a tester?

 ### Lesson 16 - Your first API tests

 #### 💡 - Summary
 - We are looking at the response to understand if the API is working properly.
 - With API tests we want to avoid manually re-testing the API.
-- Tests in Postman are written in JavaScript.
-- Tests are executed ONLY after the response has arrived from the API.
 - Postman uses an assertion library called Chai.js
-- Testing the response status code is one of the easiest tests you can write.
 - When writing tests, we want to make sure the tests fail.
 - To make the assertions on a JSON response, you first need to parse it.
 - To see the contents of a JavaScript variable you can use `console.log()`